SMS Preussen (1903): 1908–1914

 The fleet conducted training exercises in the Baltic in February 1908.
 Prince Heinrich, then the commander of the High Seas Fleet, had pressed for such a cruise the previous year, arguing that it would prepare the fleet for overseas operations and would break up the monotony of training in German waters, though tensions with Britain over the developing Anglo-German naval arms race were high.
 The fleet departed Kiel on 17 July, passed through the Kaiser Wilhelm Canal to the North Sea, and continued to the Atlantic.
 During the cruise, Preussen visited Las Palmas in the Canary Islands.
 The fleet returned to Germany on 13 August.
 The autumn maneuvers followed from 27 August to 12 September.
 Later that year, the fleet toured coastal German cities as part of an effort to increase public support for naval expenditures.

 In early 1909, Preussen and the battleships and were sent to break paths in the sea ice off the coast of Holstein for merchant shipping.
-Another cruise into the Atlantic was conducted from 7 July to 1 August, during which Preussen stopped in El Ferrol, Spain.
+Another cruise into the Atlantic was conducted from 7 July to 1 August, during which Preussen stopped in Ferrol, Spain.
 On the way back to Germany, the High Seas Fleet was received by the British Royal Navy in Spithead.
 Later that year, Admiral Henning von Holtzendorff became the fleet commander.
 Holtzendorff's tenure as fleet commander was marked by strategic experimentation, owing to the increased threat the latest underwater weapons posed and the fact that the new s were too wide to pass through the Kaiser Wilhelm Canal.
 Accordingly, the fleet was transferred from the Baltic Sea port of Kiel to the North Sea port of Wilhelmshaven on 1 April 1910.